Written by Kathryn Day. Researched by Charlotte Day and Kathryn Day.

 1883 - William Plumridge "Wycombe Rd" 2.
 James Saunders

 1890 - William Harraway (born Wilts) In this year William's daughter Emily Maud Mary age 17 died suddenly at the inn.
-She was taken ill at Miss Barton's where she was employed as a servant.
+She was taken ill at Miss Barton's down in Marlow where she was employed as a servant.
 This was put down to catching a chill after sleeping with damp hair.
-She took 5-6 packets of Beecham's pills which was above the recommended dose.
+She took 5-6 of Beecham's pills to relieve her illness but this was above the recommended dose.
 After she was sick repeatedly, Dr Dunbar Dickson was called.
-He told her she had taken too many pills but she said she had done so safely before.
-He advised her to rest and so her sister Elisabeth Christine fetched her home in a cart.
-Emily then complained of pains in her body and indigestion but sadly the complaint was more serious and Emily took a sudden turn for the worse.
+He told her she had taken too many pills but she said she had done so repeatedly before without problems.
+He advised her to rest and so her sister Elisabeth Christine fetched her home in a fly.
+Emily then complained of pains in her body and indigestion but sadly her condition was more serious than anyone realised and Emily took a sudden turn for the worse.
 The post mortem put the cause of death as an inflammation of the stomach and a small rupture there.
-It was considered the pills had aggravated an existing inflammation.
-In 1897 William gives evidence relating to "very bad language" to be heard about Burroughs Grove, thanks to Charles Boddy who recieved a 5s fine for his trouble.
+It was considered that the pills had aggravated an existing inflammation.
+There does not seem to have been any investigation into why Emily had this pre-existing inflammation No was it answered why she took Beecham's Pills for a suspected chill or why she apparently took multiples of these pills on a regular basis.
+Beecham's pills were a laxative and remedy for billiousness or nervous disorders (which were often thought to spring from poor digestion).

 1903 - William Harraway